Lifted Forward Planning in Relational Factored Markov Decision Processes with Concurrent Actions: Foreplan: Even Faster by Approximation

-Moreover, the same approximation guarantee as for ALP holds for Approximate Foreplan.
-ALP provides the best approximation of the optimal value function in a weighted $\mathcal{L}_1$ sense, where the weights in the $\mathcal{L}_1$ norm are the state relevance weights $\alpha$~\cite{approx_factored_mdps,doi:10.1287/opre.51.6.850.24925}.
-To show that the results can be carried over, we show that Approximate Foreplan and ALP are equivalent on rfMDPs: \begin{theorem} Given an rfMDP $R$, Approximate Foreplan and ALP are equivalent on $R$ and the grounded version of $R$, respectively. \end{theorem} \begin{proof}[Proof Sketch] The full proof is in Appendix~\ref{appendix:foreplan-approximation}.
-The objective function groups grounded basis functions and calculates them lifted when choosing appropiate $\alpha_i$.
-Each individual constraint is correct, because the lifted backprojections and lifted basis functions compute the same value as for the grounded model.
+\begin{theorem} Given an rfMDP $R$, Approximate Foreplan and ALP are equivalent on $R$ and the grounded version of $R$, respectively. \end{theorem} \begin{proof}[Proof Sketch] The full proof is in Appendix~\ref{appendix:foreplan-approximation}.
+With appropriate $\alpha_i$, the objective function carries out lifted computation of the grounded basis functions.
+Each constraint is correct, because the lifted backprojections and lifted basis functions compute the same value as for the grounded model.
 The action representation covers the whole action space. \end{proof}

+With ALP and Approximate Foreplan being equivalent, we transfer the approximation guarantee for ALP to Approximate Foreplan:

+\begin{corollary}[Approximation Guarantee~\cite{approx_factored_mdps,doi:10.1287/opre.51.6.850.24925}] Approximate Foreplan provides the best approximation of the optimal value function in a weighted $\mathcal{L}_1$ sense, where the weights in the $\mathcal{L}_1$ norm are the state relevance weights $\alpha$. \end{corollary} \begin{proof} Since the claim holds for ALP~\cite{approx_factored_mdps,doi:10.1287/opre.51.6.850.24925}, the proof follows by the equivalence of ALP and Approximate Foreplan. \end{proof}

-With Approximate Foreplan, we reduced the runtime further from exponential in $c$ to polynomial in $c$.
-In the next section, we extend (Approximate) Foreplan to identify how many objects an agent should act on to achieve a certain task given restrictions.
+With Approximate Foreplan, we reduce the runtime further from exponential in $c$ to polynomial in $c$.
+In the next section, we evaluate the runtimes of Foreplan and Approximate Foreplan empirically.